-I’m not interested much in realism; we have cameras to capture reality.
+I’m not much interested in realism; we have cameras to capture reality today.
 My goal is to create something interesting that did not previously exist.

 I have always painted, beginning as a child with finger painting.
 I wanted to be an artist from a young age but was discouraged from pursuing it as a career in favor of more “practical” occupations, but, to paraphrase the late John Lee Hooker, if the art is in you, it has to come out, and eventually it did.